Turbulent magnetic field amplification in binary neutron star mergers: Numerical setup

 As in our previous works, we use the code {\sc MHDuet}, generated by the platform {\sc Simflowny} \cite{arbona13,arbona18} and based on the {\sc SAMRAI} infrastructure \cite{hornung02,gunney16}, which provides the parallelization and the adaptive mesh refinement.
 The code has been deeply tested for different scenarios \cite{palenzuela18,vigano19,vigano20,liebling20}, including basic tests of MHD and GR.
 In short, it uses: fourth-order-accurate operators for the spatial derivatives in the SGS terms and in the Einstein equations (the latter are supplemented with sixth-order Kreiss-Oliger dissipation); a high-resolution shock-capturing (HRSC) method for the fluid, based on the Lax-Friedrich flux splitting formula \cite{shu98} and the fifth-order reconstruction method MP5 \cite{suresh97}; a fourth-order Runge-Kutta scheme with sufficiently small time step $\Delta t \leq 0.4~\Delta$ (where $\Delta$ is the grid spacing); and an efficient and accurate treatment of the refinement boundaries when sub-cycling in time~\cite{McCorquodale:2011,Mongwane:2015}.
 A complete assessment of the implemented numerical methods can be found in \cite{palenzuela18,vigano19}.

 The binary is evolved in a cubic domain of size $\left[-1204,1204\right]$~km.
 The inspiral is fully covered by $7$ Fixed Mesh Refinement (FMR) levels.
 Each consists of a cube with twice the resolution of the next larger one.
-In addition, we use up to $2$ Adaptive Mesh Refinement (AMR) levels.
+In addition, we use up to $2$ Adaptive Mesh Refinement (AMR) levels, covering the regions where the density is above $5 \times 10^{12}~\rm{g~cm^{-3}}$ and providing a uniform resolution throughout the shear layer.
 We compare simulations with 0--2 AMR levels, labeled LR,MR,HR, but same FMR grid.
-This allows us to study the convergence in the bulk region, which is our main interest, while saving resources in the outer envelope.
+This set up allows us to study the convergence in the bulk region, which is our main interest, while saving resources in the outer envelope.
 With this grid structure, we achieve a maximum resolution of $\Delta_{min}$ in a domain $\Delta L_{min}$ covering at least the most dense region of the remnant.
 The specific values of these grid parameters, for the different resolutions considered here, can be found in Table~\ref{tab:models}.